NucleusEngineering/serverless/.journey/02-extend.neos.md

 ## Summary

 You now know how to call Google APIs directly from your code and understand how to secure your services with least-privilege service accounts.

+This completes Module 3.
+You can now wait for the live session to resume or continue by yourself and on-demand.

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>